Early Christianity: Second Temple Judaism

 Christianity originated as a minor sect within Second Temple Judaism, the form of Judaism existing from the end of the Babylonian captivity (c.
 598 to the destruction of Jerusalem in 70 AD.
 The central tenets of Second Temple Judaism revolved around monotheism and the belief that Jews were a chosen people.
-As part of their covenant with God, Jews were obligated to obey the Torah.
-In return, they were given the land of Israel and the city of Jerusalem, where God dwelled in the Temple.
+The ancient Judeans believed that as part of their covenant with God, Jews were religiously obligated to obey the Torah.
+In return, they would be given the land of Israel and the city of Jerusalem, with their God dwelling in the Temple.

 The Persian Empire ended the Babylonian captivity, permitting exiled Jews to return to their homeland and rebuild the Temple c.
 516 BC.
 Nevertheless, the native Jewish monarchy was not restored.
 Instead, political power devolved to the high priest, who served as an intermediary between the Jewish people and the empire.
 This arrangement continued after the region was conquered by Alexander the Great (356–323 BC).

 Alexander's conquests initiated the Hellenistic period when the Ancient Near East underwent Hellenization (the spread of Greek culture).
 Judaism was thereafter both culturally and politically part of the Hellenistic world; however, Hellenistic Judaism was stronger among diaspora Jews than among those living in the land of Israel.
 Diaspora Jews spoke Koine Greek, and the Jews of Alexandria produced a Greek translation of the Hebrew Bible called the Septuagint.
 The Septuagint was the translation of the Old Testament used by early Christians.
 Diaspora Jews continued to make pilgrimage to the Temple, but they started forming local religious institutions called synagogues as early as the 3rd century BC.